Evanml2030/Excel-SpaceInvader/README.md

 Thank you all for your time!
 Running much more smoothly now.

-Want to add a boss mode, missile cap/pack
+Want to add a boss mode, missile cap/pack.

-Thank you https://openclipart.org/ for the missile, ship and stormtrooper clip art
+Thank you https://openclipart.org/ for the missile, ship and stormtrooper clip art.